spacetelescope/acstools/doc/source/calacs_hstcal.rst

 ================================

 Post-flash correction is now performed after DARKCORR in the ACS2D step.
-When FLSHCORR=PERFORM, it uses FLSHFILE if PCTECORR=OMIT, otherwise it uses FLSCFILE (CTE-corrected post-flash reference file).
+When FLSHCORR=PERFORM, it uses FLSHFILE.

 FLATCORR